-As the refurbishment of the Glenside Halfway House neared completion, attention turned to development of the Halfway House grounds.
+As the refurbishment of the Glenside Halfway House neared completion in 2015, attention turned to development of the Halfway House grounds.
 The aim is to create a setting that is appropriate for the era of the building and which can be used as a community asset.
 Both the Wellington City Council (WCC) as owner and the Glenside community are contributing to this task.

 To provide hands-on effort in the grounds, a group of volunteers formed the Halfway House Heritage Gardeners.
 Both WCC and the Heritage Gardeners collaborate to progress a suitably agreed way ahead for the garden and grounds.